verghost/vlc-lua-docs/m/xml/index.md

 ----
 ## `reader:next_attr()`
-Get information about the next attribute in a XML document.
+Get information about the next attribute in an XML document.

 ### Return value
-Returns two values on successm `nil` otherwise:
+Returns two values on success `nil` otherwise:
 - `name` String containing the name of the attribute
 - `value` String containing the value of the attribute